AlexRumata/CS50/README.md

 # CS50
-basic steps from the programming course
+basic steps from the programming course of Harvard